bcollazo/catanatron/RESULTS_LOG.md

 ```

 - Regroup on Jan 2021.

   - We achieve mae: 5.4591e-11, val_mae: 2.4891e-04 with a deep model on RepA,
     and DISCOUNTED_RETURN.
 But model doesnt perform well in games.
 50 game
     epochs, aiming to use 1K games, but early stopping.
     loss: 1.2714e-20 - mae: 5.4591e-11 - val_loss: 3.2321e-07 - val_mae: 2.4807e-04
   - Similar results with Rep B. But it played terribly...

+- Online MCTS is looking promising.
+Did a first run with a 1-neuron model (normalizing
+  features), playouts=25, training everytime there are >1K samples in batches of 64.
+  There was a bug in the data as well (was creating samples like root-node => mcts result
+  for all branches, instead of branch-node => mcts result).
+It didn't win games,
+  but there seemed to be VP improvement from 2 VP avg to 5 VP avg, in 100 games.

 ## Future Work: